andrewjstryker/vim-configuration/README.markdown

 as my notes on synchronizing Vim configuration.

 A different perspective is that this project is sort-of a Vim plugin distribution.
-When complete, you will be able to clone this to you ~/.vim directory and be free to go.
-You will have the plugins that you will want to use most *and* you will have confidence that each plugin works with all the other plugins.
+Clone the repository to your `~/.vim` or `vimfiles` directory and have a 'batteries included' Vim, complete with popular plugins for general purpose text editing.

 The approach the project takes primarly builds on two tools: